cmiskovich/Lesson_7/README.md

 # Lesson_7
 # Primary application file

-Produce a Jupyter notebook A Jupyter notebook that contains your analysis of the housing rental market data for San Francisco.
+Produce a Jupyter notebook A Jupyter notebook that contains analysis of an exchange traded fund (ETF) analyzyer.
 The analysis will be complete with professionally styled and formatted interactive visualizations.
+As well as deploy the notebook as a web application using teh Voilia library.